 We will advise you of how your complaint will be handled in the acknowledgement we send to you.

 If a child or young person is making a complaint they are entitled to be supported by an advocate.
 An advocate is someone not employed by us who will listen to them and speak, if they wish, on the child’s or young person’s behalf.
 CheckPoint Opens in a new window at CheckPoint provides this service.

 The service manager responsible for your case will look into the issues being raised and will aim to send you a response no later than 10 working days after your complaint was received.
 If it is not possible we may need to extend the deadline by a further 10 working days.

 If you are unhappy with the response you received at stage one you can ask for your complaint to be considered at stage two.
 You should ask for this within 20 working days of receiving the stage one response.

 Stage two involves a formal investigation being carried out.
 The investigation will be carried out by someone independent of the service you are complaining about, this may be an employee of Torbay Council or an external investigating officer.
 An independent person, not employed by Torbay Council, will also be appointed to ensure that your complaint is fully and fairly investigated.

 You should receive a response within 25 working days, but sometimes, due to the complexity and/or availability of key staff this may be extended to a maximum of 65 working days.

 If, following the stage two investigation you are still unhappy with our response, you have 20 working days to ask for it to be reviewed.
-The review will be carried out by a panel of three independent people not employed by Torbay Council.
+The review will be carried out by a panel of three independent people not employed by us.
 They will review your complaint to ensure that it has been considered correctly.

 You will be able to attend the hearing of the review panel.